Generic Name: ivabradine (eye VAB ra deen)

 if you take other heart medicine or blood pressure medication, such as amiodarone, digoxin, diltiazem, or verapamil.

 It is not known whether ivabradine passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using Corlanor.
+You should not breast-feed while using this medicine.

 How should I take Corlanor?

 Take Corlanor exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
+Your doctor may occasionally change your dose.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Corlanor is usually taken 2 times per day with meals.
 Avoid eating grapefruit or drinking grapefruit juice with this medicine.